Copied to Clipboard

 Among Philadelphia’s thousands of small businesses, 11% are owned by people of Asian American and Pacific Islander (AAPI) descent.

-Below is a roundup of just some of Philly’s must-explore Asian-owned retailers, compiled with help from the Philadelphia Chinatown Development Corporation, a non-profit group devoted to promoting and protecting the unique cultural treasure that is Philadelphia’s Chinatown and the Asian American Chamber of Commerce of Greater Philadelphia, a nonprofit supporting Asian American businesses.
+Below is a roundup of just some of Philly’s must-explore Asian-owned retailers, compiled with help from the Philadelphia Chinatown Development Corporation, a non-profit group devoted to promoting and protecting the unique cultural treasure that is Philadelphia’s Chinatown, and the Asian American Chamber of Commerce of Greater Philadelphia, a nonprofit supporting Asian American businesses.

 The newest shop by Rachael Compton of by ren, Aiyah offers “curated objects for sacred spaces” that merge quality, artistry and design.
-Aiyah, a Cantonese expression for surprise, is the concept behind the shop, which sells rings, earrings, hair clips, incense holders, homewares and accessories.
-Compton employs a variety of metals to suit various styles and preferences, which are perfect for custom engagement and wedding rings.

 Where: Aiyah, 1809 Fairmount Avenue, Philadelphia, PA